heeseungp/JobQuest/README.md

  * Requires title, thread, author (optional)

 * View specific post: GET /posts/[PostId]
- * [PostId] is the index of the post from oldest to newest
+ * [PostId] is the unique 9 character ID of the post
 * Edit a post: POST /posts/[PostId]
  * A new title and/or thread must be provided, otherwise old values will remain
 * Delete a post: DELETE /posts/[PostId]